 How Do You Fix Bad Running Form?

-Correcting your bad running form may seem like an overwhelming task.
+Correcting your poor running form may seem overwhelming.

 But here are a few things to keep in mind as you work on becoming a more efficient, less injury-prone runner: